clubdeck/clubdeck.github.io/index.md

 For any questions or feature requests you can contact us at <hello [at] clubdeck.app> or follow us on [twitter](https://www.twitter.com/clubdeckapp).

 # Release notes

+## Version 1.1.7

+* View and join upcoming club events directly from club view
+* Add phone indicator when a speaker is on the phone
+* View online clubs & friends, with ability to start a private room
+* You can now share a user link / search by user link
+* Add actionable notifications to system tray and notifications list
+* Added calendar icon to "more" events button to make its purpose clearer
+* Add "Leave club" action for club members
+* Add sound quality selector
+* Improve performance in crowded rooms
+* Fix erroneous message when multiple users are mentionned in a notification
+* Fixed occasionnal mute / unmute bug

 ## Version 1.1.6